Skip to main content

 • The vehicle pulls to one side when you apply the brakes

-Your brakes are your car’s most crucial safety system.
-So, it’s vitally important to perform preventative maintenance on them regularly.
-Get them checked by a Metro Motor Service Technician at least every 50,000 miles or so, and take it easy when bringing your vehicle to a stop in your everyday driving life.
+Your brakes are your car’s most crucial safety system, so it’s vitally important to perform preventative maintenance on brakes regularly.
+Get them checked by a Metro Motor service technician at least every 50,000 miles or so, and take it easy when bringing your vehicle to a stop during everyday driving conditions.

 Vehicle care information made available by Metro Motor is presented as helpful advice for general maintenance and should not be construed as instructions for at-home vehicle service.
 Be sure to consult your owner’s manual and a licensed, professional mechanic for diagnostics and repair.